 Series 2012: \$4,000,000 Delray Beach Community Redevelopment Agency Tax Increment Redevelopment Revenue Improvement Bond, Series 2012, dated March 30, 2012.
-The Series 2012 Bond was issued as a draw-down bond to a financial institution, such that the financial institution will advance the purchase price of the 2012 Series Bond pursuant to each draw request submitted by the CRA, provided that the maximum amount of the Series 2012 Bond outstanding at any one time shall not exceed an aggregate principal amount of \$4,000,000.
+The Series 2012 Bond was issued as a draw-down bond to a financial institution, such that the financial institution will advance the purchase price of the Series 2012 Bond pursuant to each draw request submitted by the CRA, provided that the maximum amount of the Series 2012 Bond outstanding at any one time shall not exceed an aggregate principal amount of \$4,000,000.

 The Series 2012 Bond was issued for the purpose of financing the costs of acquisition and construction of certain redevelopment projects.
 The original final draw date was March 30, 2015 with interest payable semi-annually on April 1st and October 1st at 2.10% on the outstanding principal balance.
 In December 2015, the draw-down period and interest only period were modified and extended through October 1, 2018, allowing the CRA to draw the remaining \$1,300,000 balance on the 2012 Bonds at the revised rate of 2.78%.
 Interest is tax-exempt to the bondholder for federal income tax purposes.
 Interest under the modified agreement is also due on April 1st and October 1st through October 1, 2018.
-Principal will be payable in equal installments each April 1st and October 1st, commencing with the first April 1st or October 1st occurring after the final draw date.
-At September 30, 2017, the outstanding balance on the Series 2012 Bond was \$2,669,225.
+Principal and interest is payable in equal installments each April 1st and October 1st, commencing April 1, 2019 and through maturity on October 1, 2023.
+At September 30, 2018, the outstanding balance on the Series 2012 Bond was \$3,919,225 and is due as follows: